 If you are a senior in high school, here is a list of things you should be doing in order to start college in the fall.

 - Have a financial talk with your parent(s)/guardian if you haven’t already.
-Ask your parents if they have a college fund set up for you and how much in there.
+Ask your parents if they have a college fund set up for you and how much is in there.
 Ask them if they can or will help you pay for college.
 Go to fafsa.gov and find out how much financial aid you qualify for using FAFSA4caster.

 - Apply for your top college choices.
 Even if you haven’t visit the college yet, go on and apply, so you don’t miss the application deadline.
 You can visit later.